Pakistan hands over 33 pro-Imran Khan protesters to face trial in military courts - ExBulletin

 Pakistan hands over 33 pro-Imran Khan protesters to face trial in military courts

-ISLAMABAD, May 26 (Reuters) – Thirty-three supporters of former Pakistani Prime Minister Imran Khan have been handed over to the military to face trial in military courts for attacking armed forces installations, the minister of defense said on Friday.
-Interior Rana Sanaullah.
+Thirty-three supporters of former Pakistani Prime Minister Imran Khan have been handed over to the military to face trial in military courts for attacking armed forces installations, Interior Minister Rana Sanaullah said on Friday.

 The 33 defendants are among thousands detained since Khan’s arrest on May 9 sparked violent protests across Pakistan.
 Those handed over to military authorities are charged with trespassing and vandalizing sensitive military installations, Sanaullah said.